UConn vs. Saint Mary's (CA): Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +1500

-- In terms of its odds to win the national championship (+1500), UConn is 10th-best in college basketball.
-It is one spot higher than that, ninth-best, according to computer rankings.
+- UConn's national championship odds (+1500) place it just 10th-best in college basketball, but according to computer rankings, it is ninth-best.

-- The Huskies' national championship odds have improved from +8000 at the start of the season to +1500, the 55th-biggest change among all teams.
+- Oddsmakers have moved the Huskies' national championship odds up from +8000 at the beginning of the season to +1500.
+Among all teams in the country, that is the 55th-biggest change.

-- With odds of +1500, UConn has been given a 6.2% chance of winning the national championship.
+- UConn has a 6.2% chance of winning the national championship, based on its moneyline odds.

+- Oddsmakers have moved the Gaels' national championship odds up from +15000 at the start of the season to +4000.
+Among all teams in the country, that is the 44th-biggest change.

+- Based on its moneyline odds, Saint Mary's (CA) has a 2.4% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.